Sorabe alphabet: History

 Traditionally, researchers have speculated that this writing system was introduced through commercial contacts of the Malagasy with Arab Muslims.
 However, more recent studies claim that this writing scheme might have been introduced by Javanese Muslims.
 There are striking similarities between "Sorabe" and the "Pegon script", which is the Javanese variant of the Arabic script.

 A couple of hundred old manuscripts written in the Sorabe alphabet have survived to this day, though the oldest manuscript may have been written no earlier than the 17th century.
 Those "Sorabe" are bound in leather and the texts are named after the colour of the skin.
 Most of the texts contain magical formulas, but there are also some historical texts concerning the origin of some of the southeastern tribes of the island of Madagascar.
-These origins are traced to Mecca or the Prophet Mohammed even though the practice of Islam is nowhere seen in the texts.
+These origins are traced to Mecca or the Prophet Muhammad even though the practice of Islam is nowhere seen in the texts.

 Sorabe eventually spread across the island beginning in the 17th century and, at the end of the 18th century, the Merina king Andrianampoinimerina called for Antemoro scribes to teach the children of his court to read and write.
 This was how the future king Radama I learned to read and write in Sorabe from his childhood.

 Nowadays, Malagasy is written using a Latin alphabet, introduced in 1823.